 This is an example of how to rock natural hair, with the blond hair being used as a canvass to be dressed up and prettied.
 The giant self-made floral headband does this excellently, but the hair has been spun to look extra stylish and cutesy — making me rage with cute envy (≧◡≦)

 The Ardene dress is a perfect item choice for this outfit, and goes very well with the cardigan that also had a cute scalloped collar feature on it.
 Love the horse shoes, which are a must have for your collection (if you don’t already have them!).

-10. Self-Made Mindfulness Tee, Pink Cat Bow, Pink Cat Skirt, Black Cardigan, Black Faux Heart Thigh Highs, White Creepers with Black Trimmings
+10. DIY Mindfulness Tee, Pink Cat Bow & Skirt, Black Cardigan, Heart Thigh Highs, White Creepers with Black Trim

 Again, another example of how to rock natural hair: keep the style cute, and doll it up with cute accessories.
 I love the creepers with the thigh highs, especially because the color molds into the two items so well.
 The black on the thigh highs also matches the cardigan, which is another plus!